khaapamaki/ColorSchemeManipulator/readme.md

 + The whole new Color class replaces all other color representations.
 Color class can hold all RGB, HSL and HSL color attributes, and it makes conversion only on demand and automatically without user knowing nothing of it
 + HexRgb class provides methods to conveting hex strings to color.
 Rgb8Bit is removed along with other old color formats.

+##### Version 0.3.2

++ HDR color processing internally.
+Colors are only clamped to legal values at the end of filter chain
++ A bunch of bug fixes

 #### ToDo